 This is a call for proposals for the under Temasek Laboratories at Nanyang Technological University (TL@NTU) to take advantage of emerging opportunities from recent scientific advances.
 The primary considerations in funding the seed research projects are novelty, potential impact and relevance in defence applications.
-The work may include conducting technology scanning, literature search and preliminary research, building computer model and/or physical proof-of-concept prototype, collecting data and studying the feasibility of technical ideas.
+The work may include conducting preliminary research, building computer model and/or physical proof-of-concept prototype, collecting data and studying the feasibility of technical ideas.

 Possible research areas are: